tsatn/cse15l-lab-reports/tsatn/week-3-lab-report.md

   }
 }
 ```
+> In order to fix the buggy code, we added a class named StringCheck which implements the StringChecker interface.

 4) The connection between the symptom and the bug.
 Why does the bug cause that particular symptom for that particular input?
+> the terminal output when running the program shows the message that it could not find the class ListTests.
+> This is caused by the bug that the code did not implements the interface called StringChecker, therefore, we would need to create a new class that implements this interface.
+>